 - submit electronic copies of your reports and programs (see §6.3); - complete and submit your submission form listing each project for which you wish to gain credit.

 Further details about submission arrangements will be announced via CATAM News and email closer to the time.

-For the core projects the submission deadline is
+The submission deadline is